cado-security/product-help/docs/cado-response/settings/general-settings.md

 You also have the option to have workers tagged when they are launched.
 This can be done by specifying the **Tag Key** and **Tag Value** which will be assigned when workers are launched.

+If you have deployed via Terraform - You can apply multiple tags to workers in both AWS and Azure by updating the "tags" variable in Terraform.

 ### Licensing
 In order to use Cado Response, you must upload a valid license.